- Home

 - denosumab – given as an injection under the skin (subcutaneously).

-Side effects of denosumab are uncommon but can include bone, joint and muscle pain; nausea; fatigue; diarrhoea; and constipation.
+Side effects of denosumab are uncommon but can include nausea, fatigue, diarrhoea, constipation and bone, joint and muscle pain.

 All bone-strengthening drugs can lower calcium levels, so your doctor may advise you to take calcium and vitamin D supplements.

 A rare but severe side effect of bone-strengthening drugs is the breakdown of bone tissue in the jaw.
-This may happen after the removal of a tooth.
-It is called osteonecrosis of the jaw or ONJ.
+Called osteonecrosis of the jaw or ONJ, this may happen after the removal of a tooth.

-To reduce the risk of osteonecrosis of the jaw, it is recommended that you see a dentist before you start taking bone-strengthening drugs, and then every six months while taking these drugs.
+See a dentist before starting to take bone-strengthening drugs, and then every 6 months while taking these drugs.
 If you need to have dental work during treatment, let your dentist know that you are taking bone-strengthening drugs and ask your oncologist if you can have a break in treatment.

-See your doctor if you experience mouth ulcers, mouth pain, jaw problems or groin pain while taking bone-strengthening drugs.
+See your doctor if you experience mouth ulcers, mouth pain or jaw problems while taking bone- strengthening drugs.

 Palliative treatment

-Because secondary bone cancer is advanced cancer, your doctor is likely to discuss palliative treatment for symptoms caused by the cancer.
+Because secondary bone cancer is advanced cancer, your doctor is likely to discuss palliative treatment for symptoms caused by the cancer and to control the cancer for a period of time.
 Palliative treatment aims to manage symptoms without trying to cure the disease.

 For more on this, see Palliative care and Living with advanced cancer, and listen to our podcast The Thing About Advanced Cancer.